Benga (musician): Career

 In 2013, he released his third album Chapter II on Sony Music, which included the single "Forefather" featuring Kano.
 He also created an official remix of Donna Summer's "I Feel Love", which features on the tribute remix album Love To Love You Donna, and co-produced Dominique Young Unique's 2014 debut single "Throw It Down" with DJ Fresh.

 On 2 February 2014, Adejumo announced on social media that following his engagement to Holly-Jae Treadgold, he was retiring to focus on raising a family.
 However, in May 2014, he announced plans to complete a new album.

 In September 2015, Benga revealed via his Twitter account that mental health issues had been the reason for his retirement announcement.
 In an interview with The Guardian, he explained that he noticed issues in late 2013 and was subsequently sectioned in March 2014.
 He stated that excessive touring led to schizophrenia.
 In an interview with Annie Mac on BBC Radio 1 in 2018, Benga claimed to have deleted all of his productions from his hard drive during his hospital stay.
 He premiered a new track "Psychosis" on the radio show, inspired by and to treat his psychological experiences, and was released in February 2018 on his new Illuminate record label.

+In January 2025, Skream and Benga announced they had started a collaborative album together, their first collaborative work since Magnetic Man.
+Neither of them announced the name or release date of the project, and have since released two singles, "Good Things Come To Those Who Wait" in June and "Midnight Control" featuring Emily Makis in November.
+They would perform at another show together in November with Boiler Room in Melbourne.

+In 2026, Skream and Benga released a collaborative remix of Fred Again and Amyl and the Sniffers' track "You're a Star", which featured on Fred Again's USB002 Remixes EP and premiered on the UKF Dubstep YouTube channel on the 6th of March.